Charlie Maynard: Parliamentary career

 Maynard was elected as Member of Parliament for Witney in the 2024 general election.
 He received 41.2 per cent of the vote and a majority of 4,339 over the incumbent Conservative MP Robert Courts, then Solicitor General for England and Wales, who had represented the seat since 2016.
-Maynard became the first non-Conservative MP for Witney since 1922.
+Maynard became the first non-Conservative MP elected for Witney since 1922.

 On 18 February 2025, Maynard participated on behalf of Thames Water customers at a high court hearing, arguing against the approval for an emergency debt package worth up to £3bn.
 When the judge ruled in favour of Thames Water, Maynard also led an appeal against the decision, and appeared at the Court of Appeal hearing on 11 March 2025, acting on behalf of over 25 MPs, 34 charities and several individual Thames Water customers to argue the judge had been wrong to sanction the bail-out.
 On 17 June 2025, Maynard announced that he and a group of Thames Water's secondary creditors would be taking their case against the company's restructuring to the Supreme Court.
+In November 2025, The Guardian revealed that Thames Water had unsuccessfully sought a Supreme Court ruling that Maynard should be required to pay the company's pay legal fees of up to £1,400 an hour.